 This is a rare type of thyroid cancer.
-Between 3 and 10 out of every 100 thyroid cancers (3 to 10%) are this type.
+Nearly 2 out of every 100 thyroid cancers (nearly 2%) are this type.

 About a quarter (25%) of medullary thyroid cancers are caused by an inherited faulty gene which runs in the family.

 Medullary thyroid cancer can spread to other parts of the body, such as the liver or lungs.